FrancisIGP/FrancisIGP/README.md

 ### About me

-I am a high school student, willing to learn Information Technology (IT).
+I am a high school student eager to learn about information technology (IT).

-I've been studying Networking, Programming, Security, and Linux for more than a year now.
-I am looking forward on further expanding and consolidating my knowledge towards this field as it truly interests me.
+For over a year, I've been studying Networking, Programming, Security, and Linux.
+I am looking forward to extending and consolidating my knowledge in this field because it piques my interest.
+Finally, I'm inclined to develop a career in this field.

 I am interested on: Sports, Fitness, Technologies, Books, and lots more!
-Furtheremore, what truly interests and motivates me towards learning this filed is that, I'm skeptic of knowing how amazing it would be to know how computer systems actually work!
+Furthermore, what really interests and motivates me to learn is that I am skeptical of how incredible it would be to understand how computer systems actually function and being able to work with it efficiently!

+Please see the contexts listed below for additional details.

 ### 🧠 Degree of Knowledge:
 - CCENT